GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

    can be used in the way of the current :code`backend` parameter. for each backend, as well as for the keys :code:`'F'` and :code:`'C'`, a default parameter set is provided.
-Not all default parameter sets provide defaults for all other parameters. defining the other arguments explicitly overrides the defaults :code:`default_origin` the point to which the memory is aligned, as well as the point that is used as the origin of the storage if none is provided at stencil call time.
+Not all default parameter sets provide defaults for all other parameters. defining the other arguments explicitly overrides the defaults :code:`aligned_index` the point to which the memory is aligned :code:`shape` iterable of ints, the shape of the storage :code:`dtype` the dtype of the storage (numpy-like)
-:code:`shape`
-   iterable of ints, the shape of the storage :code:`dtype` the dtype of the storage (numpy-like)
 :code:`axes`
+   string, permutation of a sub-sequence of "IJK", indicating the spatial dimensions along which the field extends and their order when indexing.
+:code:`alignment`
-   string, subset of "IJK", indicating the spatial dimensions along which the field extends :code:`alignment` integer, indicates on a boundary of how many elements the point :code:`default_origin` is aligned. defaults to :code:`1` which indicates no alignment
+   integer, indicates on a boundary of how many elements the point :code:`aligned_index` is aligned. defaults to :code:`1` which indicates no alignment
 :code:`gpu`
-   boolean, indicates whether the storage has a GPU buffer, defaults to :code:`False` :code:`layout_map` iterable of numbers or a callable returning such an iterable when given the number of dimensions. the iterable indicates the order of strides in decreasing order, i.e. the entry :code:`0` in the iterable corresponds to the dimension with the largest stride.
+   boolean, indicates whether the storage has a GPU buffer, defaults to :code:`False` :code:`layout_map` iterable of numbers or a callable returning such an iterable when given the number of dimensions.
+The iterable indicates the order of strides in decreasing order, i.e. the entry :code:`0` in the iterable corresponds to the dimension with the largest stride.
+The layout map is always of length 3, and the entries corresponds to the axes in "IJK" order.
+Default values may however depend on the order of the axes.
 :code:`managed`
    :code:`False`, :code:`"gt4py"`, :code:`"cuda:`, optional. only has effect if :code:`gpu=True`
    defaults to "gt4py". can be used to choose whether the copying to GPU is handled by the user (:code:`False`),